Coherent-Partners/spark-python-sdk/docs/authentication.md

 ## Using Environment Variables (recommended)

-As you already guess, the SDK will attempt to read the API key, bearer token, and OAuth credentials from the environment variables.
+As you already guessed, the SDK will attempt to read the API key, bearer token, and OAuth credentials from the environment variables.
 This is the recommended way to store your sensitive information.